2021 (EN)

 The third major area of work of the G20 is that of "prosperity", that is, how to resolve the economic crisis which, driven by the effects of the pandemic, has hit many countries around the world.
 Again, speaking to the presidents of the parliaments, Draghi underlined how "the recovery is still fragile and uneven, also due to the different intensity in the economic policy responses to the crisis".
 Parliaments “can do their part, promoting measures that relaunch investments, remove obstacles to growth and help economically the most fragile countries.
 We must all work together for a sustained, lasting recovery of the global economy that leaves no one behind ”.

 And the Afghan question is being discussed.
 Immediately, the Taliban's takeover of Afghanistan proved to be a further reason for division between the world powers.
 Some countries, such as Russia and China, immediately recognized its legitimacy as international actors.
+"Others, such as the European states, have been more reluctant to do so, mainly because of the complicated issue of respect for humanitarian rights, primarily those of women.

 An extraordinary G20 on Afghanistan alone was held on 12 October.
 On that occasion, Draghi said that the feeling of the summit states was that "this is a real crisis, a colossal humanitarian crisis, so the need to act is immediate".
 According to Draghi, the G20's efforts should focus on "rebuilding institutions, because the Taliban government has not shown extraordinary administrative capacity", sending doses of Covid-19 vaccines to the country, averting the risk of terrorism and organising humanitarian corridors for those leaving Afghanistan.